 Luckily, there are a few project management schedule compression techniques that you can use.
-In this article, we discuss fast tracking and crashing, and when to use them to compress your project timeline.
+In this article, we discuss fast tracking vs crashing, and when to use them to compress your project timeline.

-Fast tracking is a common project management schedule compressing technique that reworks project tasks so that some tasks are completed simultaneously, rather than sequentially.
+Fast tracking means changing the project schedule so that certain tasks overlap and are done concurrently, rather than sequentially.
 You can only fast track a project if there are no dependencies between the tasks that still need to be completed.

 To visualize this, imagine a Gantt chart with two tasks: one of them is in progress, and the other is not set to start until after the previous one is completed.
 Fast tracking moves the second task so it is running directly parallel to the first so both tasks are being completed at the same time.
 It’s important to note that this can only be done if the second task is not dependent on the first.

 Use the fast tracking technique when a project is at risk of not being completed within the deadline.Leggi: I sette rischi di progetto più comuni e come evitarli

 Project crashing is a schedule compression technique in which you bring in additional resources to complete two tasks simultaneously.
 The Project Management Body of Knowledge (PMBOK® Guide) defines the crashing technique as a way to shorten your project schedule for the least incremental cost.
 The least incremental cost is how much it would cost to add one additional unit of product being produced.
 This can be challenging to measure in an industry like software development, but can be easily tracked in production related industries such as manufacturing.